Cloud-Kumpel/CloudKumpel/_posts/2023-03-12-power-automate-desktop-merge-csv-files.md

 feature-img: assets/img/posts/2023-02-02/header-image.png
 author: MarvinBangert
 excerpt_separator: "<!--more-->"
-title: 2023-03-12-Power-Automate-Desktop-merge-csv-files
+title: Power Automate Desktop - merge CSV files
 date: 2023-03-12T00:00:00+01:00
 tags:
 - Quick Tip
 - SharePoint Online
-- Power Automate
+- Power Automate Desktop
 description: ''
 keywords: []

 ---

 Hey folks,

 Today, we will learn how to use Power Automate Desktop to merge two or more csv files into one.
 In my case, I am using the SharePoint Migration Manager to migrate files from a file share to SharePoint Online and I want to combine a couple of files to import them easily into Power BI for further analysis.